Exponents of some one-dimensional Gauss-Manin cohomologies: Two examples

-Let us simplify the system once more; as before, despite it can make us to lose some of the generality needed to prove the proposition, this new assumption not only will preserve it, but leave the equations in a more manageable way.
-More concretely, assume that, for every $i=1,\ldots,n$ and every $r=2,\ldots,w_0$, the polynomials $F_{(i),m+d-r}$ coincide, and are divisible by $\xx^w\sigma^{w_0-r}$.
+Let us simplify the system once more; as before, although we lose some generality, this new assumption will not only preserve enough of it, but leave the equations in a more manageable form.
+More concretely, assume that, for every $r=2,\ldots,w_0$, the polynomials $F_{(i),m+d-r}$ coincide for every $i=1,\ldots,n$ and are divisible by $\xx^w\sigma^{w_0-r}$.
 Write $F_{(i),m+d-r}=\xx^w\sigma^{w_0-r}F_{m+d-r}$ for all those values of $i$ and $r$ (note that every polynomial $F_{m+d-r}$ is homogeneous of degree $m$).
-Thanks to this assumption, we can divide by $\xx^w\sigma^{w_0-r+1}$ each corresponding equation to get the simpler system of homogeneous polynomials of degree $m$
+Thanks to that hypothesis, we can divide by $\xx^w\sigma^{w_0-r+1}$ each corresponding equation to get the simpler system of homogeneous polynomials of degree $m$

-This system is the one which we will prove to have a solution, so that finally we show that $\Phi$ is surjective.
+This system is the one that we will prove to have a solution, so that we finally show that $\Phi$ is surjective.

-The $A_r$ do not commute pairwise, so in principle we cannot deal with the determinant of the matrix of the system.
-However, under an easy change of variables, we can see the $A_r$ as elements of a commutative subring of the ring of endomorphisms of $R$.
-By our assumption on $\alpha$, the endomorphism $D_\alpha$ of $\kk((t))$ is invertible, so we can define a new operator $B_r$ as $A_r\alpha t^{-1}=\alpha(1+rD_\alpha^{-1})$, which is an element of $\kk[D_\alpha^{-1}]$, a commutative ring whose action on $\kk((t))$ is defined by $D_\alpha^{-1}t^l=(l+\alpha)^{-1}t^l$.
+The $A_\beta$ do not commute pairwise, so in principle we cannot deal with the determinant of the matrix of the system.
+However, under an easy change of variables, we can see the $A_\beta$ as elements of a commutative subring of the ring of endomorphisms of $R$.
+By our assumption on $\alpha$, the endomorphism $D_\alpha$ of $\kk((t))$ is invertible, so we can define a new operator $B_\beta$ as $A_\beta\alpha t^{-1}=\alpha(1+\beta D_\alpha^{-1})$, which is an element of $\kk[D_\alpha^{-1}]$, a commutative ring whose action on $\kk((t))$ is defined by $D_\alpha^{-1}t^l=(l+\alpha)^{-1}t^l$.
 Now $\alpha t^{-1}$ is an isomorphism of $R$, so we can rename the $F_k$ to mean $t\alpha^{-1}F_k$, for each $k=m+d-w_0,\ldots,m+d-2$.

-Now every coefficient of the system lives in $\kk[D_\alpha^{-1}]$, except for $\Upsilon A_{\frac{m+n}{d}}$ in the last equation, which has degree 1 in $t$.
-Nevertheless, note that that operator goes together with $-w_0$, so by lemma \ref{deforgrado} its sum is an automorphism of $R$.
-In fact, having applied the change of variables of the previous paragraph, every operator has degree 0 in $t$, and thanks to the same lemma, regarding just the existence of solutions to the system and not its actual form, we can restrict ourselves to work only with $-w_0$.
-In fact, if $w_0=1$, then we only have a single equation, from which we can solve $\tilde{F}$ and thus the system, showing the existence of solutions.
+Now every coefficient of system \eqref{sistemacorto} is of the form of some $B_\beta$ and thus lives in $\kk[D_\alpha^{-1}]$, except for $\Upsilon B_{\frac{m+n}{d}}$ in the final equation, which has degree 1 in $t$.
+Nevertheless, note that this operator goes together with $-w_0$, so by Lemma \ref{deforgrado} its sum is an automorphism of $R$.
+Moreover, regarding just the existence of solutions to the system and not their actual form, we can restrict ourselves to working only with $-w_0$.

+If $w_0=1$, then we have only a single equation, from which we can solve $\tilde{F}$ and thus the system, showing the existence of solutions.
 In the following we will assume that $w_0\geq2$.